DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 ## Options

-The `SeedData.seed` method will accept options parameters after the file name.
+The `SeedData.new` method will accept options parameters after the file name.
 Each possible option is documented below

 ### Setting any top level attribute